Core¶

 false

-, the first successful rule finishes the evaluation and the rest is ignored.- because
+, the first successful rule finishes the evaluation and the rest is ignored.
+Must be aboolean

 An optional comment with justification of the adjustment.
-Should be a plain string.
+Must be a

 Note